Sign Up

 After completing this continuing education course, the learner will be able to:

-3. Discuss the prognosis of pediatric abusive head trauma.
+3. Summarize the prognosis of pediatric AHT.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.